Markets

 The Thai baht abandoned the USD peg in 1997, which later moved to a managed floating exchange rate system.

 The country has been one of the most popular tourist destinations in the world, generating significant annual cash flows.
+Recently, the Thai baht has been strengthening, making it one of Asia’s top-performing currencies.

-Compare Today’s THB Exchange Rate
+Compare Live THB to USD Exchange Rate

 The Philippine Peso is a top remittance and BPO services hub globally.

-Overseas Filipino workers send home $35-40 billion in remittances per year, accounting for around 10% of the country's GDP, and BPO services, mainly in IT and call centres, are expected to reach $300 billion by 2029, according to JMR Global.
+Overseas Filipino workers send home $35-40 billion in remittances per year, accounting for around 10% of the country's GDP, and BPO services, mainly in IT and call centers, are expected to reach $300 billion by 2029, according to JMR global.
+This strengthens PHP due to USD inflows into the country, which help keep the currency stable.

-Compare Today’s PHP Exchange Rate
+Compare Live PHP to USD Exchange Rate

 Indonesia is one of the world's largest coal exporters.